 On the other side, you can also make your way in the causeway to serene Llanddwyn Island, which is separated at high tide from Anglesey, or takes a boat to the nearest Puffin Island or even explores Holy Island by crossing the bridge.

-Ramsey Island is located off St. David’s Peninsula and is ranked 3rd largest in Wales and has different types of wildlife and has got the Protection of Birds by the Royal Society.
+Ramsey Island is located off St. David’s Peninsula and is ranked 3rd largest island in Wales and has different types of wildlife and has got the Protection of Birds by the Royal Society.

 The island is also one of the prominent breeding colonies for grey seal in Britain.
 There are also plenty of bird varieties which visit the island.
 You may even spot some of the birds like gulls, Choughs, razorbills, guillemots, buzzards, ravens, Manx shearwaters, northern wheatears, and peregrines.

 There are also different photographic opportunities here.
 According to weather, the boat trip sails across the island and departs from St. Justinian’s lifeboat station and is available every day from April to October.